guyleonard/orchardDB/README.md

 :apple: :deciduous_tree: A script to create and populate a local database and folder-set with amino acid sequences retrieved from a variety of genome portals for use with the Orchard pipeline.
 Amino acid sequences can be derived from DNA & RNA gene predictions or from EST libraries.
 Multiple versions of different taxa (e.g. different gene-calling methods or updated genomes) can exist in the database.

 ## Install
-Please make sure all dependencies are currently installed.
+Please make sure all dependencies are currently installed, then do:
 ```
 git clone https://github.com/guyleonard/orchardDB.git
 ```